apwheele/Blog_Code/Python/LassoSynth/ReadMe.md

     write.csv(opioid.death.rates,'OpioidDeathRates.csv',row.names=FALSE)

-Second, then you can run in a python REPL the code in `OpioidAnalysis.py` (I just interactively saved the graphs).
+Second, then you can check out the notebook code, `OpioidAnalysis_Synth.ipynb`, on how to run the code and check out the results.